 This course requires identification of a problem of a practical nature relating to some phase of ministerial studies or selection of a topic relating to ministerial studies for research.
 See course description for RES 6926 for additional details.

-Ministries, Research
+Requirements this course will fulfill: Ministries, Research

-MIN 7813/MIN 7823 Specialized Reading and Research: Ministerial Studies (3 credits)
+MIN 7813 / MIN 7823 Specialized Reading and Research: Ministerial Studies (3 credits)